Have Large Vision-Language Models Mastered Art History?: Abstract

 \section{Abstract}

-The emergence of large Vision-Language Models (VLMs) has recently established new baselines in image classification across multiple domains.
-However, the performance of VLMs in the specific task of artwork classification, particularly art style classification of paintings --- a domain traditionally mastered by art historians --- has not been explored yet.
+The emergence of large Vision-Language Models (VLMs) has established new baselines in image classification across multiple domains.
+We examine whether their multimodal reasoning can also address a challenge mastered by human experts.
+Specifically, we test whether VLMs can classify the style, author and creation date of paintings, a domain traditionally mastered by art historians.
 Artworks pose a unique challenge compared to natural images due to their inherently complex and diverse structures, characterized by variable compositions and styles.
+This requires a contextual and stylistic interpretation rather than straightforward object recognition.
 Art historians have long studied the unique aspects of artworks, with style prediction being a crucial component of their discipline.
-This paper investigates whether large VLMs, which integrate visual and textual data, can effectively predict the art historical attributes of paintings.
-We conduct an in-depth analysis of four VLMs, namely CLIP, LLaVA, OpenFlamingo, and GPT-4o, focusing on zero-shot classification of art style, author and time period using two public benchmarks of artworks.
-Additionally, we present \textit{ArTest}, a well-curated test set of artworks, including pivotal paintings studied by art historians.
+This paper investigates whether large VLMs, which integrate visual and textual data, can effectively reason about the historical and stylistic attributes of paintings.
+We present the first study of its kind, conducting an in-depth analysis of three VLMs, namely CLIP, LLaVA, and GPT-4o, evaluating their zero-shot classification of art style, author and time period.
+Using two image benchmarks of artworks, we assess the models' ability to interpret style, evaluate their sensitivity to prompts, and examine failure cases.
+Additionally, we focus on how these models compare to human art historical expertise by analyzing misclassifications, providing insights into their reasoning and classification patterns. \keywords{Style classification \and Multimodal learning \and AI in art history.}